simon-wolf/blog/_posts/2022-12-14-my-git-notes.md

 # Branching

+List the local and remote branches:

 `git branch -a`

-Lists the local and remote branches.
+Create the specified branch and check it out:

 `git checkout -b <new-branch>`

-Create the specified branch and checks it out.
+Check out the specified branch:

 `git checkout <branch>`

-Checks out the specified branch.
+Delete the specified branch but only if all changes have been merged:

 `git branch -d <branch>`

-Deletes the specified branch but only if all changes have been merged.
+Force delete the specified branch:

 `git branch -D <branch>`

-Force deleted the specified branch.
+Delete the specified remote branch but only if all changes have been merged:

 `git push origin -d <branch>`

-Deletes the specified remote branch but only if all changes have been merged.
+Rename the current branch to `<branch>`:

 `git branch -m <branch>`

-Renames the current branch to `<branch>`.
+Remove local branches that have been tracking remote branches that have been deleted:

+`git fetch --prune` or `git remote prune origin`

 # Reviewing & Changing History

+List commits:

 `git log`

-Lists commits.
+Show the details (including the diff) of the last commit:

 `git show --source`

-Shows the details (including the diff) of the last commit.
+Edit the last commit message.
+Files can also be added via `git add <filename>` or removed via `git rm <filename>` before running this command.

 `git commit --amend`

-Edits the last commit message.
-Files can also be added via `git add <filename>` or removed via `git rm <filename>` before running this command.

-If the commit has been pushed then the `--force` parameter will be needed: `git push --force` (note that this is more dangerous with repositories which others may be using).
+_If the commit has been pushed then the `--force` parameter will be needed: `git push --force` (note that this is more dangerous with repositories which others may be using)._